-The Trustees present their annual report together with the consolidated financial statements and independent auditor's report of the charitable company for the period 1 September 2018 to 31 August 2019.
-The annual report serves the purposes of both a Trustees' report, and a Trustees' report under company law.
+The Trustees present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2019 to 31 August 2020.
+The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

 The Trust operates an academy for pupils aged 4 to 11 servicing a catchment area of the ecclesiastical parish of Wisley with Pyrford.
-It has a pupil capacity of 480 and had a roll of 478 in the school census on 1 October 2018.
+It has a pupil capacity of 480 and had a roll of 478 in the school census on 1 October 2020.